scholarslab/scholarslab.github.io/collections/_posts/2011-04-19-announcement-bagitphp-library.md

 layout: post
 slug: announcement-bagitphp-library
 title: 'Announcement: BagItPHP Library'
-categories:
-- Announcements
+tags:
 - Research and Development
-type: Announcement
+- code
+category: blog
 ---

 The Scholars' Lab is pleased to announce the initial release of a PHP library implementing [BagIt 0.96](https://wiki.ucop.edu/display/Curation/BagIt).
 BagIt is a specification from the [Library of Congress](http://www.loc.gov/) for bundling and transmitting multiple files along with their meta-data.
 You can check out the project page at [http://github.com/scholarslab/BagItPHP/](http://github.com/scholarslab/BagItPHP/).